kuka-isir/kinects_human_tracking/README.md

 ## TODOs
 - Remove the robot points from the pointclouds
-- Allow the use of more than 2 kinects
 - Allow the use of a particle filter
 - Add more rules to detect humans